 Should You Wash Linen Sheets in Cold or Hot Water?

 The right temperature for cleaning linen is neither hot nor cold.
-Your best bet is lukewarm water (somewhere between 40 to 60 °F).
-This temp is warm enough to eliminate bacteria and dissolve body oils and other residues, but not so hot that it breaks down the fibers or causes the fabric to shrink.
+Your best bet is lukewarm water – warm enough to eliminate bacteria and dissolve body oils and other residues, but not so hot that it breaks down the fibers or causes the fabric to shrink.

 How to Wash Linen Sheets in a Washing Machine